ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/indicator_to_indicator_assoc.rst

 | File DNS Query    | ``/dnsQuery``    | Host                                |
 +-------------------+------------------+-------------------------------------+

-To retrieve indicators associated with a file using a file action, use the following GET request format:
+To retrieve Indicators associated with a file using a file action, use the following GET request format:

 .. code::